Nuclear Information Centre

 As of 2024 no suitable site has been identified within the UK although the latest iteration of the GDF siting process has been ongoing since 2018.

-The pendulum is roughly cast from bentonite in the proportions of a radioactive waste canister as it circles slowly around the seemingly clocklike arrangement of rocks.
+The Nuclear Information Centre Pendulum is roughly cast from bentonite clay in the approximate proportions of a high-level radioactive waste canister as it circles slowly around the seemingly clocklike arrangement of rocks.
 When and where will it finally come to rest?

 Back